 We have researched and worked very hard to create a learn-to-read remediation for older struggling readers which delivers success and recovers their motivation to learn to read.

 When working through the suggestions in this article please gently and lovingly explain to your child that you are simply helping to get off on a good and positive start.
 Please do not ask of the child to retry and retry and retry.
 We can solve your experience and keep motivation high.
-This article should help you, and remember: We're only a phone call or email away: +1 844 CAN READ or email@example.com .
+This article should help you, and remember: We're only an email away: firstname.lastname@example.org .

 The snowflake was introduced in Version 4 of Dynaread (Spring 2012).
 Its purpose is to verify and ascertain that your child is actually looking at the words on the screen—their orthography—when listening to and echoing its pronunciation.
 This actual looking to the screen is instrumental, as we seek to couple the visual imagery of a word with its pronunciation, in preparation of further and deeper couplings with other language components (grammar, syntax, semantics/meaning, and context) during the Reader Module phase.